Internal Control System

 Chubu Electric Power Grid and Chubu Electric Power Miraiz, which have been split off, will also establish and properly design and operate their own “Systems for Ensuring Proper Conduct of Business Operations” in the same manner as Chubu Electric Power.
 With regard to internal controls at the Group level, Chubu Electric Power has established a department that oversees Group companies, which is responsible for the formulation of management strategies and policies concerning Group companies and the business administration of them.
 In addition, our internal audit department conducts internal audits of Group companies by providing support to help Group companies design and operate their internal controls.

 As part of our responses to the reporting system for internal controls over financial reporting under the Financial Instruments and Exchange Act, we have developed and operate mechanisms to visualize, verify, and assess important processes related to financial reporting.

 Management of Risks That Could Have a Serious Impact on the Company

-At Chubu Electric Power, the president of each company and the general manager of each department in the headquarters are responsible for the management of business execution risks as risk owners.
-Among such risk, risks that could have serious effects on management are managed by the risk management department in an integrated manner from the company-wide perspective.
-Risk mitigation policies are deliberated by the Risk Management Committee and reflected in business plans and risk mitigation measures.
+At Chubu Electric Power, the president of each company and the general manager of each department in the headquarters are responsible (risk owners) for the management of business execution risks.
+Among such risks, risks with a significant impact on management are regularly reported to the Risk Management Department.

 The presidents of Chubu Electric Power Grid Co., Inc. and Chubu Electric Power Miraiz Co., Inc. act also as risk owners mentioned above.